It Rained All Night the Day I Left

 It Rained All Night the Day I Left is a comedy film made in 1978 but not theatrically released until 1980.
 Directed by Nicolas Gessner, the film was a co-production of film studios from Canada, France and Israel.

 The film stars Tony Curtis and Louis Gossett Jr. as two gun-runners making a trip through the desert to transport guns for The Colonel (Sally Kellerman).
 The film's cast also includes John Vernon and Lisa Langlois.

 The film was released theatrically in Europe, both in its original English and in a dubbed French version titled Deux affreux sur le sable.
-It received no theatrical release in North America, instead it was premiered as a television film on CTV and The Movie Channel on August 23, 1982.
+It received no theatrical release in North America; it premiered as a television film on CTV and The Movie Channel on August 23, 1982.

 Gossett's role had originally been slated to be performed by Billy Dee Williams.

 Kellerman later dismissed her performance in the film, telling the press that "I always say that I was solidly mediocre and everybody else stunk."